wyld3rbit/wyld3rbit.github.io/about.md

 #### Strategic Leadership

-- Demonstrated strategic thinking by developing and executing multi-year roadmaps aligned with business goals.
+- Developed and executed multi-year roadmaps aligned with business goals.
 - Successfully navigated organizational changes and led teams through periods of high growth.
 - Proven ability to foster a culture of innovation and continuous improvement.